 This will now give you the ability to break out expenses into different categories.
 Categories are shared between the pre-retirement and retirement expense entry and the Budget screen.
 You can add additional categories if you wish.

-You can see the total expenses at the bottom of the card, and the total will also be displayed as the 'Monthly expenses' number.
+You can see the total expenses at the bottom of the card, and the total will also be displayed as the 'Monthly Expenses' number.
+If you have already filled out a detailed expense worksheet in either Profile > Goals or Dashboard > Budget, you can choose to copy the values into the Pre-Retirement Living Expense card via the "Copy From" button:

 Expenses starting with retirement can be entered on the Goals screen